WTRX

-WTRX (1330 AM, "Sports XTRA 1330") is an American radio station in Flint, Michigan.
+WTRX (1330 AM, "Sports XTRA 1330") was a radio station in Flint, Michigan.
 Until going silent in March 2025, WTRX was a sports radio station and the Flint affiliate for Michigan Wolverines football and men's basketball, and Infinity Sports Network.

-WTRX's studios are located in Mundy Township near U.S. 23 and Hill Rd. and its transmitter is in Burton at 3076 East Bristol Road near Dort Hwy.
-WFBE also transmits from the WTRX facility.
+WTRX's studios were located in Mundy Township near U.S. 23 and Hill Rd. and its transmitter was in Burton at 3076 East Bristol Road near Dort Hwy.
+WFBE continues transmissions from the former WTRX facility.